Štrbské pleso, south bank

 The ascent

-I started once more at the Štrbské pleso mountain lake on my third day, with the goal to conquer the popular Rysy.
+I started once more at the Štrbské pleso mountain lake on my third day, with the goal to hike to the popular Rysy.

 This mountain possesses three peaks (the highest of those three is 2503 meters, Rysy is actually a plural form), straddling the border between Poland and Slovakia.